arongka/django-online-polls/README.md

 11. apply the migrations $py manage.py sqlmigrate polls 0001
 12. update models to help with using the free API by django
 13. learn to use the api using the interactive python shell
+14. set the admin up ($py manage.py createsuperuser) and register the models to admin.py